Ask SAFE: What do I do during the holidays if I see the person who abused me?Written by SAFE

 The SAFEline is available by phone at 512.267.SAFE (7233), by text at 737.888.7233, or by online chat at safeaustin.org/chat.
 They can help you process whatever you’re feeling and can help set up counseling or group sessions if you’d like.

-Don’t be afraid to contact us before Thanksgiving.
+Don’t be afraid to contact us before the your holiday gathering.
 And if you go through with family dinner, we’ll be here to talk with you about whatever feelings came up.

 For this holiday and every day coming up, please do what’s right for you.